- Opportunity Identification & Proposal Development (RDS)

 - Assist faculty with identifying funding opportunities

-- Submit and route proposal packages in TRACS on behalf of the PI for institutional review and approval
+- Submit and route proposal packages in GU PASS on behalf of the PI for institutional review and approval

 - Review all funding opportunity announcements (e.g., RFA, PA, RFP) and other solicitation mechanisms to ensure applications are complete and respond fully to sponsor requests